 describes the orbit in polar coordinates as a function of the true anomaly (see below).
 We states previously that ellipses has eccentricities from 0 up to 1, and for these cases the radius will be well defined for all angles as can easily be seen.

 The true anomaly is one of the three anomalies/parameters describing the position around the orbit.
 The other two anomalies are called the eccentric anomaly and mean anomaly, and they are used to relate the position of the satellite (from the true anomaly) to the time since passing of the perigee.
-The eccentric anomaly is an actual angle shown in Figure 3.
-The position of the satellite is at point P with true anomaly .
-The blue (largest) circular orbit has a constant radius equals the semi-major axis of the red satellite orbit.
-The eccentric anomaly is the angle in the right triangle C-R-Q. The line segment R-Q is the line segment perpendicular to the periapsis-apoapsis line through the point P (position of the satellite) to the point Q, the intersection with the circular blue orbit.
-This makes the length of the hypotenuse (line segment E-Q) the satellite semi-major axis.
+The eccentric anomaly is an actual angle shown in figure 3.
+The position of the satellite is at the point P with true anomaly .
+The blue (largest) circular orbit has a constant radius equal to the semi-major axis of the satellite orbit (shown in red in the figure).
+The eccentric anomaly is the left angle in the triangle CQP’, where the line segment QP’ is the line segment perpendicular to the periapsis–apoapsis line through the point P (the actual position of the satellite) to the point P’, which is the intersection with the circular blue orbit (the point Q is not marked on the figure).
+This makes the length of the hypotenuse (the line segment CP’) the satellite semi-major axis.
 The relation between the true anomaly and the eccentric anomaly is

 where is the eccentricity of the (real) satellite orbit.
 This equation is a transcendental equation that cannot be solved analytically for but several resources online can help with solving equations like this, e.g. WolframAlpha.com.
 Knowing the true anomaly, the time since periapsis can be found by first calculating the eccentric anomaly and then the mean anomaly.
 Knowing the time since periapsis, however, the mean anomaly is first calculated, but finding the eccentric anomaly need to be found numerically.
 That solution is then used to find the true anomaly.

-Orbits with are called parabolas and orbits with higher () eccentricity are called hyperbolas.
-What is special about these orbits is, are that they use infinitely long time of making one orbit.
-That is, they never return to a point they have been at, because they have a higher velocity than the escape velocity (parabolas actually have exactly the escape velocity).
+Orbits with are called parabolas, while orbits with higher eccentricity (i.e. ) are called hyperbolas.
+These orbits have an infinitely long orbital period—they never return to a point they have already been at, because they have a higher velocity than the escape velocity (parabolas actually have exactly the escape velocity).
 Some comets observed from Earth travel along such orbits, but satellites very seldomly do.
 These are thus special cases, which we will not discuss further.

 Parameters used to describe the orientation in space